mettlex/learn-js-and-ts/self_paced.md

 (e) Recreate your previous Todo app in **React** with **TypeScript**.

 ### Step 4.
-Learn back-end stuff with Node.js & Deno.
+Learn back-end stuff with Bun, Deno & Node.js

 `[todo]`